 Finally, we investigate the role of managers in shaping a firm's job allocation quality by testing whether improvements in management quality bring about a better allocation of rank-and-file workers to tasks.
 Upon constructing two distinct JAQ measures for rank-and-file workers and for managers, the former turns out to be positively and significantly correlated with the latter, as well as with the average experience of the firm's management team, even when only within-firm variation is exploited.
-In turn, the job allocation quality of the firm's managerial team has a sizeable and robust correlation with firm productivity.
-Interestingly, the quality of rank-and-file workers' allocation rises significantly when turnover leads to an improvement of the allocation of management, which tends to occur in the wake of a deterioration in the allocation of rank-and-file workers.
-Conversely, when managerial turnover results in a worse assignment of managers, it is associated with a persistent disruption in the allocation of rank-and-file workers.
+In turn, the job allocation quality of the firm's managerial team has a sizable and robust correlation with firm productivity.
+Interestingly, the quality of rank-and-file workers' allocation improves significantly when the managerial allocation quality itself rises owing to new hirings and firings; this tends to occur in the wake of a deterioration in the allocation of rank-and-file workers.
+Conversely, when managerial hirings and firings result in a worse allocation of the firm's management, they are followed by a persistent disruption in the allocation of rank-and-file workers.
 These results persist even when the analysis is restricted to changes in management associated with the death of an incumbent manager, although in this subsample the estimates are imprecise due to the paucity of observations.

-We additionally investigate the effects that the two types of managerial turnover events have on the frequencies of employees' internal reallocation, firings and hirings, and on the allocation quality of rank-and-file workers.
+We additionally investigate the effects of the two types of managerial turnover events on the frequencies of employees' internal reallocation, firings and hirings, and on the allocation quality of rank-and-file workers.
 Better management improves the job allocation quality of incumbent rank-and-file workers ("stayers"), mostly by retaining them in their current positions and letting them accumulate job experience.
 In contrast, the arrival of worse managers lowers the job allocation quality of stayers via misguided job reassignments.

 Thus, our contribution is twofold.
-First, we build a new firm-level measure that can be used to investigate the importance of worker-job matches for firm performance, and can be constructed for any country and time period where survey or administrative data on workers' characteristics and job titles exist, without requiring expensive targeted surveys (Bloom and Van Reenen, 2007; Bloom et al., 2019) or detailed expert evaluations of the skills required for each job (Lise and Postel-Vinay, 2020; Guvenen et al., 2020).
-Second, we contribute to the literature on the importance of managers in shaping firm performance by highlighting the role that the quality and the allocation of managers play in the assignment of rank-and-file workers to their jobs.
+First, we build a new firm-level measure that can be used to investigate the importance of workerjob matches for firm performance and can be constructed for any country and period where survey or administrative data on workers' characteristics and job titles exist, without requiring expensive targeted surveys (Bloom and Van Reenen, 2007; Bloom et al., 2019) or detailed expert evaluations of the skills required for each job (Lise and Postel-Vinay, 2020; Guvenen et al., 2020).
+Second, we contribute to the literature on the importance of managers in shaping firm performance by highlighting the role that their quality and allocation play in matching rank-and-file workers to their jobs.